Favoriser la montée de lait maternel : 10 astuces essentielles pour les jeunes mamans

 Hydration plays a crucial role in breast milk production.
 Breast milk is approximately 90% water , which means that a breastfeeding mother's body needs optimal hydration to maintain a high-quality and abundant supply.

-A decrease in lactation can often be linked to a lack of water in the body, especially after pregnancy, when water needs increase.
+A decrease in lactation can often be linked to a lack of water in the body, especially after pregnancy, when fluid needs increase.

 To boost lactation, it is recommended to drink regularly throughout the day , without waiting until you are thirsty.

-Drinks such as water, special breastfeeding infusions or natural juices can be incorporated into the daily routine.
-Good hydration not only allows you to breastfeed easily, but also to stay in shape and accompany the baby's rhythm.
+Drinks like water, special breastfeeding infusions, or natural juices can be incorporated into your daily routine.
+Proper hydration not only makes breastfeeding easier, but also helps you stay fit and keep up with your baby's rhythm.

-5- Diet and breastfeeding: what foods to boost lactation?
+5- Diet and breastfeeding: what foods can boost lactation?

 Diet is a powerful lever to boost lactation and support the needs of a breastfeeding mother.
 Certain foods, called galactogens , are particularly known for stimulating breast milk production.

-Among them, we find oat flakes , rich in iron and fiber, which promote abundant lactation.
-Fennel , anise or fenugreek seeds are also known for their benefits on breastfeeding.
+Among them are oat flakes , rich in iron and fiber, which promote abundant lactation.
+Fennel, anise or fenugreek seeds are also known for their benefits on breastfeeding.

 Almonds, walnuts and avocados provide healthy fats essential for milk quality.